logto-io/connectors/packages/connector-saml/README.md

 ### idpMetadataXml

-The field is used to place contents from your IdP metadata XML file.<br/>You should remove all newlines and multiple consecutive spaces (more than 1 space), and add a backslash `\` before all double quotes `"` symbol.
+The field is used to place contents from your IdP metadata XML file.<br/>You should remove all newlines and multiple consecutive spaces (more than 1 space), and add a backslash `\` before all double quotes `"` symbols.

+> ℹ️ **Note**
+>
+> The XML parser we are using does not support customized namespace.<br/>If the IdP metadata comes with namespace, you should manually remove them.<br/>For namespace of XML file, see [reference](http://www.xmlmaster.org/en/article/d01/c10/).

 ### assertionConsumerServiceUrl

 The assertion consumer service (ACS) URL is the SP's endpoint to receive IdP's SAML Assertion POST requests.
 As we mentioned in previous part, it is usually configured at IdP settings but some IdP get this value from SAML authentication requests, we hence also add this value as a REQUIRED field.
+It's value should look like `${your_logto_origin}/api/saml-assertion-handler/${connector_id}`.

 ### signAuthnRequest